 What Is Mastic Gum?

-A common ingredient in Mediterranean cooking, mastic is a type of resin or sticky, sap-like resin that is obtained from the sap of a resin tree.
+A common ingredient in Mediterranean cooking, mastic is a type of sticky, sap-like resin that is obtained from the sap of a resin tree.
 It possesses a refreshing, piney flavor that adds incredible depth to this soup.
 Plus, it’s full of health benefits, too!
 Keep reading about mastic’s use and benefits here.

 How to Store Leftovers